Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 \subsubsection{Urban Canopy Layout}

 Representing the characteristics of real urban canopies is challenging ~\citep{lu_novel_2023, adolphe_simplified_2001, xue_quantifying_2022, biljecki_global_2022}.
 In this study, we consider an idealized urban area that aims to represent a few key characteristics of real urban canopies.
 Figure~\ref{fig:House Locations} shows the locations of houses across the computational domain.
 In total, the computational domain includes 140 buildings distributed over four quadrants.
 Each quadrant contains an identical group of 35 houses that form a five-by-seven staggered grid, with houses staggered in the seven-house direction (along side yards) and aligned in the five-house direction (along streets).
 Each quadrant is rotated by $90^o$ to define the full domain.
+The borders between quadrants are equally-sized within the domain and across the boundaries.

-Simulating four quadrants presents a couple advantages.
+Simulating four quadrants presents a couple of advantages.
 First, alternating orientations prevent infinitely repeating urban streets, which are not representative of real urban geometries~\citep{lu_novel_2023}.
 Second, the borders between the four quadrants act as discontinuities, similar to those in real urban layouts, providing greater geometric diversity.
 In this four-quadrant domain, we run wind directions parallel and diagonal with respect to the urban grid.
 Across these two simulations, the identical group of 35 houses in each quadrant experiences eight wind directions, as outlined in Table \ref{table:WindAngles}.
 Parallel wind travels along streets in the \ang{0} and \ang{180} quadrants and along side yards in the \ang{90} and \ang{135} quadrants.
 Diagonal wind is diagonal to both streets and side yards in all quadrants.

 We consider two domains representing different canopy densities.
 The house centers are $50\%$ further apart in the low density domain, but the house dimensions remain the same.
-Figure~\ref{fig:Canopy Plan} shows the horizontal dimensions of both canopies.
-The heights of both domains ($\delta$) are one-third of their lengths.
+Figure~\ref{fig:Canopy Plan} shows the horizontal dimensions of both canopies, with the width of the rooms $L_R = 4\text{ m}$ as the reference length.
+The heights of both domains ($H$) are one-third of their lengths.